MarcoDuiker/QGIS_BGT_Import/README.md

 QGIS BGT Import Plugin
 ======================

 This plugin imports the Dutch Basisregistratie Grootschalige Topografie (BGT) gml files.
-The user can choose which geometry from multiple geometry types should be imported.
+Either by downloading and importing a complete package directly form the BGT download site or by selecting and importing individual BGT gml files.

 You will find the plugin in the Vector menu.